akka/akka/akka-docs/src/main/paradox/distributed-data.md

 When you specify to write to `n` out of `x`  nodes, the update will first replicate to `n` nodes.
 If there are not enough Acks after 1/5th of the timeout, the update will be replicated to `n` other nodes.
 If there are less than n nodes left all of the remaining nodes are used.
-Reachable nodes are prefered over unreachable nodes.
+Reachable nodes are preferred over unreachable nodes.

 Note that `WriteMajority` has a `minCap` parameter that is useful to specify to achieve better safety for small clusters.